Skip to content

 5. When restore_photo_viewer_win_11.txt is saved, change the file extension from “.txt” to “.reg“.

 6. Now, double-click restore_photo_viewer_win_11.reg and select Yes when prompted.
-The script will tweak the Registry Editor to make it enable the Photo Viewer app.
+The script will tweak the Registry Editor to enable the Photo Viewer app.

 7. Finally, right-click on an image file, select the Open with option, and select Photo Viewer from the list of apps.